stivale/stivale/STIVALE.md

 ## General information

-In order to have a stivale compliant kernel, one must have a kernel executable in the `elf64` or `elf32` format and have a `.stivalehdr` section (described below).
+In order to have a stivale compliant kernel, one must have a kernel executable, in the `elf64` or `elf32` format, with a `.stivalehdr` section (described below), or a non-ELF kernel providing a valid stivale anchor (see below).
 Other executable formats are not supported.

 stivale will recognise whether the ELF file is 32-bit or 64-bit and put the CPU into the appropriate mode before loading the kernel.
+In the case of anchored kernels, the anchor provides information about which CPU mode to use.

-stivale natively supports (only for 64-bit kernels) and encourages higher half kernels.
+stivale natively supports (only for 64-bit ELF kernels) and encourages higher half kernels.
 The kernel can load itself at `0xffffffff80000000 + phys_base` (as defined in the linker script), and the bootloader will take care of everything else, no AT linker script directives needed.